nickvanschoten/nickvanschoten.github.io/README.md

 # Virtual Workshed 🌏

-My virtual 'shed' houses a collection of some Python and R scripts I have developed during my professional and academic research.
-The professional scripts are primarily serve to streamline Climateworks Centre's energy systems and land use optimisation modelling in support of our research into understanding the complexities associated with a nature-positive, energy transition in Australia.
+My virtual shed houses a collection of some Python and R scripts I have developed during my professional, academic and personal research.
+The professional scripts primarily serve to streamline Climateworks Centre's energy systems and land use optimisation modelling in studying the complexities of a nature-positive energy transition in Australia.

 ---